iPaulPro/PolymarketAttestActionModule/README.md

 ## Open Action Modules

 The first Polymarket Open Action will enable buying shares on a market directly from a Lens publication.
+Orders are first placed with the Polymarket CLOB API Operator, then submitted to the `PolymarketTradingActionModule` which validates and attests that the actor is the signer of the Polymarket order.

 All that's needed for initialization of the Open Action module is the Condition ID of the market being shared.

 The initialization calldata ABI is: